krzemienski/awesome-from-stars/README.md

 * [AmrHendy/programming-language-translator](https://github.com/AmrHendy/programming-language-translator): An easy way to use the released TransCoder by Facebook AI Research to convert code from one programming language to another using unsupervised neural machine translation (NMT) systems that use deep-learning to translate text from one natural language to another and is trained only on monolingual source data.
 * [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning): Curated list of project-based tutorials
 * [praneet-suresh/Project-Mendacius](https://github.com/praneet-suresh/Project-Mendacius): A GUI based virtualisation tool for running Linux on macOS Big Sur (x86 or arm64)
-* [Crosstalk-Solutions/project-nomad](https://github.com/Crosstalk-Solutions/project-nomad): Project N.O.M.A.D, is a self-contained, offline survival computer packed with critical tools, knowledge, and AI to keep you informed and empowered—anytime, anywhere.
+* [Crosstalk-Solutions/project-nomad](https://github.com/Crosstalk-Solutions/project-nomad): Project NOMAD is an offline-first knowledge and education server.
+Wikipedia, thousands of books, courses, maps, and optional local AI, all running on hardware you own with no internet required.
 * [IBM/Project_CodeNet](https://github.com/IBM/Project_CodeNet): This repository is to support contributions for tools for the Project CodeNet dataset hosted in DAX
 * [vishwajeetraj11/projectboard](https://github.com/vishwajeetraj11/projectboard): A project management application that allows you to track tasks process while working in a Team.
 You can choose the priority of the projects, give them suitable labels, put them under various stages in boards (View).
 * [karan/Projects](https://github.com/karan/Projects): :page_with_curl: A list of practical projects that anyone can solve in any programming language.